cocasema/micro-ROS-doc/Quick_start/Nuttx_Linux_quick_start.md

     > **Note:** For this step superuser privileges are required.

-1. **Run 'ROS2  - Quick start Agent' docker container and execute Micro-ROS Agent for a serial transport**
+1. **Run 'ROS2  - Quick start Agent' docker container and execute micro-ROS Agent for a serial transport**

     ```shell
     sudo docker run -it --rm --privileged --net=host ros2_quickstart_agent